FIVE MOST SURPRISING FINDS

 The argument that commercial success requires glorifying destruction is refuted by the artists who refused the bargain and succeeded anyway.

-These are not exceptions that prove the rule.
-They are evidence that the rule was manufactured.
-The audience for intelligent, honest, life-affirming rap music exists and always has.
-The industry chose not to serve that audience because serving it was less profitable than serving the pipeline.
+These cases do not prove the rule.
+They offer evidence instead that the rule was manufactured.
+An audience for intelligent, honest, life-affirming rap music has always existed.
+The industry chose not to serve it, since the pipeline proved more profitable.

 The Consumer’s Responsibility

-Every time you stream a song that glorifies selling poison to your neighbors, you cast a vote.
-Every time you add a track to a playlist that celebrates the murder of other Black men, you write a line in a curriculum.
-Every time you let your child consume content that equates incarceration with authenticity, you enroll them in a school whose graduation ceremony takes place behind bars.
+Streaming a song that glorifies selling poison to neighbors casts a vote.
+Adding a track to a playlist that celebrates the murder of other Black men writes a line in the curriculum.
+Letting a child absorb content equating incarceration with authenticity enrolls that child in a school whose graduation ceremony takes place behind bars.

-This is not a call for censorship.
-It is a call for consciousness.
-The same community that organized boycotts against Jim Crow buses, that launched the Montgomery Improvement Association, that understood the economic power of collective consumer action, has the power to change what the industry produces by changing what the community consumes.
-The labels do not make music out of conviction.
-They make it out of revenue projections.
-Change the revenue, and you change the music.
+Rather than a plea for censorship this is a call for consciousness.
+The same community that once organized boycotts against Jim Crow buses and launched the Montgomery Improvement Association recognized the economic power of collective consumer action and can therefore alter what the industry produces by shifting its own consumption.
+Music from the labels arises not from conviction but from revenue projections.
+Shift those projections and the music itself changes.

 The Puzzle and the Solution